JadeMatrix/SHOW/doc/Classes.rst

 Classes
 =======

-The public interfaces to the main SHOW classes are outlined in the following documents:
+The public interfaces to the main SHOW classes are documented on the following pages:

 .. toctree::
     :maxdepth: 2